-The Parent Training and Information Center for the District of Columbia
+The federally designated Parent Training and Information Center for Washington DC

 The Special Education Process

 Special Education means specially designed instruction, at no cost to parents, to meet the unique needs of a child with a disability.
 To assist you in understanding the special education process in the District of Columbia and your rights as a parent, below is a step-by-step summary of the process.